What is Azure Cognitive Search?

 - Core features common to search-centric apps: scoring, faceting, suggestions, synonyms, geo-search, and more.

 Non-Azure data sources are fully supported, but rely on a more code-intensive push methodology rather than indexers.
-Using APIs, you can pipe any JSON document collection to an Azure Search index.
+Using APIs, you can pipe any JSON document collection to an Azure Cognitive Search index.

-Among our customers, those able to leverage the widest range of features in Azure Search include online catalogs, line-of-business programs, and document discovery applications.
+Among our customers, those able to leverage the widest range of features in Azure Cognitive Search include online catalogs, line-of-business programs, and document discovery applications.

 REST API | .NET SDK